Buying and Selling SaaS: Evaluating Deals Beyond the Dollars

 You’re not selling a house.

-Just like you should probably ignore any messages from buyers that just say “Like your biz how's 10k,” You should take some care with how you communicate with potential buyers.
-“Offers due by Tuesday at noon” statements are fine if you’re selling a condo in downtown Miami.
-The new buyer isn’t going to be your roommate for a month after you sell.
+Just like you should probably ignore any messages from buyers that just say “Like your biz how's 10k,” you should take some care with how you communicate with potential buyers.
+“Offers due by Tuesday at noon” may work when selling a condo, but selling a business is different.
+Unlike a real estate transaction, you won’t simply hand over the keys and walk away.
+Instead, you’ll likely spend time transitioning with the new owner.
+It’s crucial to invest time in getting to know your potential buyers and allowing them to get to know you as well.

 Be upfront on what’s great about your product, and what needs work.